-To ensure that our pupils are protected from harm, we need to understand what types of behaviour constitute abuse and neglect.
+To ensure that our pupils are protected from harm, we need to understand what types of behaviour constitute abuse, neglect and exploitation.

-Abuse and neglect are forms of maltreatment.
-Somebody may abuse or neglect a child by inflicting harm, for example by hitting them, or by failing to act to prevent harm, for example by leaving a small child home alone.
+Abuse, neglect and exploitation are forms of maltreatment.
+Somebody may abuse, neglect or exploit a child by inflicting harm, for example by hitting them, or by failing to act to prevent harm, for example by leaving a small child home alone.